A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: The Lie manifolds associated to the generalized -body problem

 \begin{example} Let $X$ act on $\oX$ by translations, as in Example ~\ref{ex.basic.LM.1}.
 Let also $\maS$ be a finite, clean semilattice of closed submanifolds of $\SS_X = \oX \smallsetminus X$.
 The Lie group action of~$X$ on~$\oX$ acts trivially on $\SS_X$, thus it preserves $\maS$, and therefore we obtain an action of $X$ on the blown-up space $[\oX:\maS]$ (where the blow-up is defined using any admissible order on~$\maS$).
 As explained in Lemma~\ref{lemma.vect.GV.extend}, this implies that any constant vector field on~$X$ extends to a smooth vector field on $M \coloneqq [\oX:\maS]$ that is \emph{tangent} to the boundary.
 Let $\maWb \coloneqq \CI(M) X$.

 As in Example ~\ref{ex.basic.LM.1}, then $(M; \maWb)$ is a Lie manifold (Definition~\ref{def.Lie.Man}).
 Indeed, again, $\maWb$ is a free $\CI(M)$--module, a basis being given by extensions of the canonical basis, viewed as constant vector fields.
 In this case, the resulting algebra of differential operators $\Diff_{\maWb}(M)$ is the algebra of differential operators on~$X$ with coefficients in $\CI(M)$.
-So the blow-up of $\oX$ by $\maS$ leads to a larger algebra of differential operators than the one associated to the Lie algebroid $(\oX, \maV)$, $\maV \coloneqq \CI(\oX)X$, considered in Example~\ref{ex.basic.LM.1}.
+So the blow-up of $\oX$ by $\maS$ leads to a larger algebra of differential operators than the one associated with the Lie algebroid $(\oX, \maV)$, $\maV \coloneqq \CI(\oX)X$, considered in Example~\ref{ex.basic.LM.1}.
 The class of differential operators to which our regularity results apply, however, is even larger than $\Diff_{\maWb}(M)$ (it allows also for interior blow-ups).

 For us, the relevant choice is $\maS = \SS_\maF$, which yields $[\oX: \SS_\maF] =: \XGV .$ (Note that $\XGV$ was defined using only boundary blow-ups.)
-We thus have obtained a \emph{Lie manifold structure on the Georgescu-Vasy space $\XGV$.} This class of examples appears implicitly (but prominently) in Georgescu's work \cite{Georgescu2018, GeIf06}. \end{example}
+We thus have obtained a \emph{Lie manifold structure on the Georgescu--Vasy space $\XGV$.} This class of examples appears implicitly (but prominently) in Georgescu's work \cite{Georgescu2018, GeIf06}. \end{example}

 We now proceed to further blow-up $\XGV$ with respect to $\ol\maF$, \ie the lifts of elements of~$\maF$.